Christian Bethancourt Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.19).

 © 2023 Data Skrive.
 All rights reserved.